 Although software companies such as Microsoft, Google and Apple may make the global headlines, Hays and others have been investigated in the UK for price fixing and for being involved in organising a collective boycott of a local competitor in Birmingham.
 Hays was fined £30m (reduced to £5.8m on appeal).
 Similarly, in 2009, Manpower, Adecco, Adia and VediorBis were fined by the French Competition Authorities a total of €94.4 million for price-fixing, bid-rigging and exchanging competitively sensitive information.

-In July 2013 Adecco, Manpower and Randstad had their offices raided by the French Competition Authorities.
-In 2016, the Department of Justice in the USA announced that it was looking into anti-competitive salary fixing for Candidates and also non-poaching agreements between competitors and the UK Competition and Markets Authority (CMA) is currently investigating a suspected non-poaching agreement between competitors in the construction equipment sector.
+In July 2013 Adecco, Manpower and Randstad had their offices raided by the French Competition Authorities and in 2016, the Department of Justice in the USA announced that it was looking into anti-competitive salary fixing for Candidates and also non-poaching agreements between competitors.
+This was realised in December 2020 when the Department of Justice filed its first ever criminal wage-fixing case.
+In January 2021, criminal charges were brought against an outpatient medical care center operator for agreeing to non-solicit (no poach) provisions.
+Furthermore, it was recently confirmed that the UK shall continue to interpret Competition Law in accordance with EU legislation and case law, post Brexit.